Thielith/Fraymakers-Better-Character-Template/README.md

 	- *I (Thielith) might have missed some.
 Let me know if I did.*
 - (gaming.\_\_) Added reference image of HUD to some places.
 - Added folders for each animation so you don't have to make them yourself.
+- Added a gold palette example.
+	- Honorable mention to Whimz and Fella for creating code for generating the sparkles before we got the official function for doing it.
+If Team Fray didn't add the `startBodySparkleEffect()` function in the Shopkeeper update / API Types 0.8.0, I probably would've used that.

 **Project**
 - (gaming.\_\_) Framerate set to 180.